apache/beam/beam-site/get-started/wordcount-example.md

 ### Applying pipeline transforms

-The Minimal WordCount pipeline contains several transforms to read data into the pipeline, manipulate or otherwise transform the data, and write out the results.
+The MinimalWordCount pipeline contains several transforms to read data into the pipeline, manipulate or otherwise transform the data, and write out the results.
 Transforms can consist of an individual operation, or can contain multiple nested transforms (which is a [composite transform]({{ site.baseurl }}/documentation/programming-guide#composite-transforms)).